 “Gray November, I’ve been down since July,” sings Taylor Swift — in reality, it’s more like “Gray December, I’ve been down since January.”
 2020 has not been kind: Zoom University without reduced tuition, staying home for months, ineffective administration, COVID.
-It is weird to think that exactly one year ago I was having the time of my life in China, and one year later China remains the only place I’ve travelled to.
+It is weird to think that exactly one year ago I was having the time of my life in China, and now China remains my only travel destination of the year.
 “Can’t remember what I used to fight for” from the same song sums it up well doesn’t it, when even the shiniest wheels begin to rust.
 I wish I could relate to the line “writing letters, addressed to the fire,” but one realization that precipitated from one year of isolation is that there simply is nothing to write about when nothing ever happens in one’s life.